 ECGridOS Web Services: Given the confidential nature of electronic commerce, ECGridOS can only be accessed securely over HTTPS.

-ECGridOS can be accessed through HTTP, POST endpoints allow for application/x-www-form-urlencoded content type to be sent.
+ECGridOS is officially a SOAP interface, but can be accessed through HTTP, POST endpoints and allows for application/x-www-form-urlencoded content type to be sent.

 Data returned from the APIs can be single values, datasets, objects or collections of objects (returned as arrays).